A person holds a white electromagnetic field (EMF) meter with a green circuit board antenna in front of their face, seated at a black table.

 Does an EMF Meter Detect WiFi?

-Any EMF Meter that has the capability of reading radio frequency radiation, is capable of detecting WiFi, since WiFi is a type of radio frequency transmission.
 You’ll notice, if you set your EMF Meter to the RF setting, that your home WiFi router will likely emit a large amount of this type of radiation.

 If you want to read more about why this is potentially harmful, and how you can block or reduce your exposure to RF radiation, you can read this guide that I wrote.